logo

 The story clearly depicts that the divine himself came to them through the ‘Mata-di-Pichadi’.

-Thatdswhy this cloth is associated with the belief of Gujarati commoners.
+That's why this cloth is associated with the faith, belief and devotion of the Gujarati commoners.

 History and evaluation of Mata-ni-Pachedi painting

 The name ‘Mata-di-Pichadi’ literally means "behind the goddess."
-They are not used as pretty wall hangings.
-They were something more than that.
-They were used as sacred scrolls, which were used in ancient times for visual storytelling.
+These fabrics are not used as pretty wall hangings.
+They are something more than that.
+These paintings are used as sacred scrolls, which were used in ancient times for visual storytelling.

 There is also “Chandarvo’ a massive square piece of fabric with a circular design in the centre.

-It's basically the depiction of the mother goddess and her leela, which is painted on the side of the circle, throughout the whole body of the fabric.
+It's basically the depiction of the mother goddess and her leela, which is painted on the sides of the circle, throughout the whole body of the fabric.

 There was a famous lore associated with her.
 The lore says that one day, Lord Shiva and Goddess Parvati were chilling beside the Shabarmati River.
-Suddenly, they found a dead buffalo there.
+Suddenly, they found a dead buffalo.
 Parvati, being the soft-hearted one, begs Shiva to bring it back to life.

 At first, Shiva refused to do so, as he knew that as soon as the buffalo got its life, it would start destroying everything.
-But later on, he agreed.
+But later on, he agreed to keep Parvati's words.

-After a couple of days, suddenly, everyone started complaining about that mischievous buffalo, which was actually an Asura.
-To calm him down, Shiva made Vaghri, a caste still found in the interiors of Gujarat and Rajasthan.
+After a couple of days, suddenly, everyone started complaining about that Asura buffalo.
+To calm him down, Shiva made the Vaghri community, a caste still found in Gujarat and Rajasthan.

-And to kill the buffalo, he ordered the Vaghris to worship the twenty-armed “Goddess Visota.”
+To kill that Asura, he ordered the Vaghris to worship the twenty-armed “Goddess Visota.”

 Colour speciality and special motifs done on Mata-ni-Pachedi painting